Would you like to know how to add rich snippets to WordPress content?

 …here’s another example of a rich snippet for FAQs:

-Like you probably understand from the above example, the FAQs rich snippets are useful for people searching for information and need quick answers to their questions.
+As you probably see from the above example, the FAQ rich snippets are useful for people searching for information and who need quick answers to their questions.
 They’ll show a collapsible list in the search results on Google, and when a question is clicked, the answer is displayed in a dropdown window.

 Best of all, unlike most SEO changes, it doesn’t take months or years to see results from this.
 You can literally see results in less than 30 minutes.

-With that said, let’s show you how to easily add rich snippets to WordPress using All in One SEO (AIOSEO) next.
+With that said, let’s show you how to easily add rich snippets to WordPress.

-Add Rich Snippets to WordPress (The Easy Way)
+How to Add Rich Snippets in WordPress (The Easy Way)

-In the All in One SEO menu, click on Search Appearance.
-Next, go to the Global Settings tab and scroll down to the Schema Markup section.
+To do that, head to the All in One SEO menu, then click on Search Appearance.
+Next, go to the Global Settings tab and scroll down to the Knowledge Graph section.

-Once you’ve navigated to the Schema Markup section, the first thing you need to do is choose whether your site represents a Person or Organization.
+Once you’ve navigated to the Knowledge Graph section, the first thing you need to do is choose whether your site represents a Person or an Organization.

 Based on what you choose, you’ll see fields where you need to enter your information.